nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Graph HyperNetworks for Neural Architecture Search.md

 - **A trained HN is well correlated with Stochastic Gradient Descent**, and thus can surrogate the weight generation for the main network.

 In this work,
-- we advocate for a *computation graph representation* as it *allows for the topology of an architecture to be explicitly modeled*.
+- we advocate for a **computation graph representation because the topology of an architecture can be explicitly modeled**. ^aa4a0b
 - Furthermore, it is *intuitive to understand* and can be *easily extensible to various graph sizes*.

 ##### Prerequisites